moonbreezee/Java-learn/demo/multi-module-demo/README.springbootMultiModule.md

 ## Error

-`Field userMapper in org.moonbreezee.multimodule.biz.service.impl.ModuleServiceImpl required a bean of type 'org.moonbreezee.multimodule.dao.repository.UserMapper' that could not be found.`
+`Field userMapper in org.qiuwww.multimodule.biz.service.impl.ModuleServiceImpl required a bean of type 'org.qiuwww.multimodule.dao.repository.UserMapper' that could not be found.`

 ### private Long id